-I started reading the book after seeing the film, also titled Their Finest, a British period comedy-drama about the making of a propaganda film and life on the home front during The Blitz in the Second World War.
+I was inspired to read the book after watching the film version — a British period comedy-drama about making propaganda films and life on the home front in London during The Blitz.
 (I reviewed the film version, justly rated 4 1/2 stars on Rotten Tomatoes, in an earlier blog post.)

-Catrin Cole is young, inexperienced, but gifted scriptwriter who is seconded to the Ministry of Information to work with Tom Buckley and his crusty, older writing partner, to provide a woman’s perspective on the Ministry’s propaganda films.
+Catrin Cole is a young, inexperienced, but talented scriptwriter who is seconded to the Ministry of Information.
+Catrin is assigned to work with Tom Buckley and his crusty older writing partner to provide a woman’s perspective on the Ministry’s propaganda films.

-So if you’d like a good read and a good film, I thoroughly recommend reading and watching OR watching and reading, Their Finest.
+So if you’d like a good read and a good film, I thoroughly recommend reading and watching OR watching and reading, Their Finest by Lissa Evans.

 © 2017 Robert Fairhead